Spice and Wolf: Manga

 A manga adaptation illustrated by Keito Koume began serialization in the November 2007 issue of ASCII Media Works' seinen manga magazine Dengeki Maoh.
-The first tankōbon volume was released by ASCII Media Works under their Dengeki Comics imprint on March 27, 2008; 16 volumes have been published as of February 2018.
-Yen Press licensed the manga series at New York Comic Con 2009, and began releasing the series in English in North America.
+The first tankōbon volume was released by ASCII Media Works under their Dengeki Comics imprint on March 27, 2008, ending with the release of the sixteenth and final volume of the main series in 2018.

 A manga adaption of Wolf and Parchment by Hidori began serialization in the July 2019 issue of Dengeki Maoh.
-Yen Press has licensed the manga series and began releasing it in English in North America.
+Yen Press has licensed both the main and spin-off manga series, and has begun releasing it in English in North America.